Olbotron/wrap/README.md

 7. I copied in some code from a site I had created on another course to amend to suit the basic frame of each page in order that I could add in the specifics later.

+8. Took many attempts at the code before going back to scratch and ditching most of the style and re-starting